zpchavez/towerfall-slack/README.md

     This will post your existing replays.
 It takes two optional arguments which define a range of replays to upload e.g. `tf-post-replays 22 33` will upload replays 22 through 33 inclusive.
-Omit the arguments to upload all replays, and omit the second argument to upload until there are no more replays to upload.
+Omit the second argument to keep uploading until there are no more replays.
+Omit both to upload everything.

 1. tf-discard-stats